 There’s a certain wanderlust that comes with living in an RV.
-Seeing places you would never otherwise, meeting new people, experiencing different cultures across this vast country–these are experiences that will change your life, usually for the better.
+Seeing places you would never otherwise, meeting new people, and experiencing different cultures across this vast country–these are experiences that will change your life, usually for the better.

 You’ve probably seen the glam of RV living online–we certainly like to showcase the best parts of living in our RV!
 But remember that social media usually only shows the good things.